hashicorp/terraform-website/content/source/docs/cloud/run/index.html.md

 ### Backend Details

-Terraform Cloud uses [the `atlas` backend](/docs/backends/types/terraform-enterprise.html) to exchange state data with the Terraform process during runs.
-The `atlas` backend requires an access token, provided via the `$ATLAS_TOKEN` environment variable.
+Terraform Cloud uses [the `remote` backend](/docs/backends/types/remote.html) to exchange state data with the Terraform process during runs.
+The `remote` backend requires an access token, provided via the `$ATLAS_TOKEN` environment variable.
 When you run Terraform from the command line, you can use a [user API token](../users-teams-organizations/users.html#api-tokens) with write permissions on the desired workspace.

 When Terraform Cloud performs a run, it doesn't use existing user credentials; instead it generates a unique per-run API token, and exports it to the Terraform worker's shell environment as `$ATLAS_TOKEN`.
 This per-run token can read and write state data for the workspace associated with the run, and can read state data from any other workspace in the same organization.
 It cannot make any other calls to the Terraform Cloud API.
 Per-run tokens are not considered to be user, team, or organization tokens, and become invalid after the run is completed.